lovingmage/lovingmage.github.io/_projects/2_project.md

 ---
 layout: page
-title: project 2
+title: Private blockchains
 description: a project with a background image
-img: assets/img/3.jpg
+img:
 importance: 2
-category: work
+category: research
 ---

 Every project has a beautiful feature showcase page.